AnkitSalvi/Form-Template-Creator/README.md

 or
 yarn install

-###Set up environment variables by creating a .env file in the server directory.
+### Set up environment variables by creating a .env file in the server directory.
 Add the necessary configurations, such as the database connection string, port, etc.
 PORT=5000
 DATABASE_URL=your_database_url

-#$#Running the Client
+### Running the Client
 To start the client application, navigate to the client directory and run:

 npm start